robbyhooker/robbyhooker/README.md

 ## Robert Hooker

-I:
+I:</br>
-Studied Computer Science and Economics at the University of Mississippi Enjoy coding for the sake of data analysis and science Currently looking to start my career in Financial Modeling or Data Science and Analytics
+Studied Computer Science and Economics at the University of Mississippi</br>
+Enjoy coding for the sake of data analysis and science</br>
+Currently looking to start my career in Financial Modeling or Data Science and Analytics